Faith-Nchifor/pet-subscription-analysis/README.md

 * How many products are being purchased more than once?
 * Do the products being purchased again have better sales than others?
 * What products are more likely to be purchased again for different types of pets?

+## My Findings

+1. 52.6% of the products have re-buys.